foundriesio/docs/source/porting-guide/pg-spl-uboot-fragments.rst

     CONFIG_BOOTCOMMAND="fatload mmc ${emmc_dev}:1 ${loadaddr} /boot.scr;
     source ${loadaddr}; reset"

 Most of the configuration is generic to all boards.
-The user needs to pay attention to board-specific configuration, in this case:
+You will need to pay attention to board-specific configuration.
+In this case:

 .. prompt:: text

   CONFIG_ENV_FAT_DEVICE_AND_PART="2:1"

 Where ``2`` represents the uSDHC index for the eMMC device in imx8mmevk.
-The user should align this with the expected for their board.
+You should align this with what is expected for your board.

 .. note::